Analysis | Why Hong Kong Is Still Protesting and Where It May Go Next

 7. Have the protests affected business?

 It seems so.
-Financial Secretary Paul Chan warned on Aug.
-5 that Hong Kong risks a recession if the movement continues.
-The city’s vital retail sector reported sales slumped in June for the fifth straight month.
-Investment demand for commercial properties and luxury homes is likely to drop, according to Bloomberg Intelligence.
+The economy was already under pressure from the U.S.-China trade war.
+Flag carrier Cathay Pacific Airways Ltd. said ticket sales dipped in July and future bookings were hurting.
+Visits to Hong Kong Disneyland have suffered.
+The city’s vital retail sector reported sales slumped more than expected in June, the fifth straight month of declines.
 Small businesses reported feeling more pessimistic in July than at any time in the past seven years.
-Luxury brands haven’t escaped either, with jewelry and cosmetics getting hurt as big-spending shoppers, especially those from the mainland, stay away.
+Richemont, owner of Cartier, echoed Swatch in saying that protests in Hong Kong, the top export market for Swiss watches, weighed on sales due to store closures and lower tourist arrivals.
 Lam said in July that she saw “no room for optimism” for her city’s economy this year.
+Financial Secretary Paul Chan warned on Aug.
+5 that Hong Kong risks a recession if the disturbances continue.

 8. Have protests worked before?